DATSUN ENGINE PARTS SOURCES for 2017

 A Z engine is not same as a small block Chevy, yet people insist on using the same rebuilding folklore that their grandfather used.
 There are 2 "types" of balanced car engines.
 Those that are "Internally" balanced and those that are "Externally".
 Datsun L-series "ZCAR" engines have been internally balanced since the car's inception.

-V8s can be Internally balanced with good Primary balance, but the V design produces higher Secondary balance problems because a piston and counterweight are always off axis.
+V8s can be Internally balanced to create good Primary balance, but the V design can produce Secondary balance problems because a piston and counterweight are always off axis.
 This is why a machine shop asks you to bring in "everything" (crank, pistons, rods, flywheel) when you want a V8 engine balanced: they use a complicated series of plumb-bob weights on the assembly while rotating it at typically 900rpm.
 Because an inline 6 has everything moving in the same plane it has excellent Secondary balance...all you need to do is make sure the crankshaft is balanced and the pistons/rods are identical in weight.
 At rebuild time you should still get both the crank and pistons checked at the machine shop.
-But on my last four L28 engines I have never had a factory part needing rebalance.
+But on my last four L28 engines I have never had a factory part needing re-balancing.
 Go Nissan!

 |A crankshaft with only two ounce-inches of imbalance at 2,000 rpm will be subjected to a force of 14.2 lbs.
 At 4,000 rpm, the force grows to 56.8 lbs.
 Double the speed again to 8,000 rpm and the force becomes 227.2 lbs.|

 As you see in the V8 factoid above, this is where engine balance is critical because even the slightest out-of-balance piston/rod throws off the balance on the whole assembly...next thing you know you've thrown a rod through the block.
 Just picture an unbalanced gyroscope running at a high speed!
 Detroit didn't help matters by producing V8 engines that were externally balanced, sometimes even in the high-performance versions.
 Why?
 Likely because forging steel parts and balancing thousands of engines on an assembly line was expensive and time-consuming.
-As a result many V8 crankshafts and rods were made of weaker cast iron.
-As a result Nissan L-series Z motors easily turn over 200k miles while American ones of that era were lucky to see 100k.
+As a result many V8 crankshafts and rods were made of weaker nodular or cast iron.
+Beacuse of the quality metallurgy t Nissan L-series Z motors easily turn over 200k miles while American ones of that era were lucky to see 100k.

 When cleaning off the hard carbon on the piston tops, don't use a wire brush on a drill or you'll grind into it.
 I let the tops soak in carb cleaner for a while and then use a Scotchbrite pad.
+Don't use a cheap sponge with Scotchbrite, use a real Scotchbrite pad.
 It takes a while to get it all off but be patient.
 Use a piece of broken ring to clean out each groove, and make sure the grooves are PERFECTLY clean with no burrs.
-Don't use a cheap sponge with Scotchbrite on one side, use a real Scotchbrite pad.
 Lightly polish the skirts till they gleam, make sure no sharp edges are present that could scratch the cylinder wall.

 There are three types of piston ring materials used on the face of top rings for automobiles: cast iron, moly, and chrome.